-- 15. Procedu#es and powers of Boards, councils and appellate authorities: - (1) Subject to any rules that may be made in this behalf the dispute resolution council or appellate authority shall follow such procedure as may be deemed fit, and conforming to principles of natural justice. - or the appellate authority shall have the same powers as are vested in a Civil Court under the Code of Civil Procedure, 1908 (5 of 1908), when trying a dispute in respect of the following matters, namely - a) enforcing the attendance of any person and examining him on oath; - b) compelling the production of documents and material objects; - c) issuing commissions for the examination of witnesses; - in respect of such other matters as may be prescribed; and every enquiry or investigation by a Board or dispute resolution council shall be deemed to be a judicial proceeding within the meaning of Sections 193 and 228 of the Indian Penal Code (45 of 1860). - (3) Every document in relation to a dispute as abovesaid, will be a public document withinthe meaning of onsuring a Section 76 of the Indian Evidence Act, 1972.
-Any In vera operson interested in the dispute or his eveiled of authorised representative shall have a right to pairs of Such documents.
+- 15. Procedures and powers of Boards, Councils and appellate authorities : - (1) Subject to any rules that may be made in this behalf, the Dispute Resolution

+Council or appellate authority shall follow such procedure as may be deemed fit, and conforming to principles of natural justice.

+(2) Every unit of the Board, Dispute Resolution Council or the appellate authority shall have the same powers as are vested in a civil court under the Code of Civil Procedure, 1908 (5 of 1908), when adjudicating a dispute in respect of the following matters, namely-

+(a) enforcing the attendance of any person and examining him on oath ;

+- (b) compelling the production of documents and material objects ; - (c) issuing commissions for the examination of witnesses; - (d) in respect of such other matters as may be prescribed ;

+and every enquiry or investigation by a Board or Dispute Resolution Council shall be deemed to be a judicial proceeding within the meaning of Sections 193 and 228 of the Indian Penal Code (45 of 1860).

+(3) Every document in relation to a dispute as above said, will be a public document within the meaning of Section 76 of the Indian Evidence Act, 1972, Any person interested in the dispute or his authorised representative shall have a right to obtain copies of such documents.
-10(4)10 The council may snforce the attendance of any person for the purpose of examination of such person or call for the inspect any document which it has ground for considering to be relevant to the implementation of any Award or carrying out any other duty imposed on it under this Act, and orisenment idens inud for the aforesaid purposes, the council have the emay extend to rwo years, or with the which may report under the Code of Civil Procedure, 1908 (5 of 1908) (in appearing

-Whoever wilfully refuses to produce on the respect of enforcing the attendance of any person pthorised person and examining him or of compelling the production redistar or originar of documents). to prevent
+(4) The Dispute Resolution Council may enforce the attendance of any person for the purpose of examination of such person or call for and inspect any document which it has ground for considering to be relevant to the implementation of any Award or to carrying out any other duty imposed on it under this Act.
+For the aforesaid purposes, the Dispute Resolution Council shall have the same powers as are vested in a civil court under the Code of Civil Procedure, 1908 (5 of 1908) (in respect of enforcing the attendance of any person and examining him or of compelling the production of documents).

-(5) All members of the council and the presiding officers of a Council or Appellate Authority shall likely to pro any person from be deemed to be public servants within the meaning of Section 21 of the Indian Penal Code.
-Subject to any rules made under this Act, costs of, and incidental to, any proceedings before a Council shall be in the discretion of that Council, as the case may be, shall have full power to determine by and to whom and to what extent and subject to what conditions, if any, such costs are to be paid, and to give all necessary directions for the purposes aforesaid and such costs may on application made to the appropriate Board, the person entitled, be recovered by that government in such manner as it deems appropriate.
+(5) All members of the Council and the presiding officers of a Council or Appellate Authority shall be deemed to be public servants within the meaning of Section 21 of the Indian Penal Code.
+Subject to any rules made under this Act, the costs of, and incidental to any proceedings before a Council shall be in the discretion of that Council, which shall have full power to determine by whom, to whom and to what extent and subject to what conditions, if any, such costs are to be paid, and to give all necessary directions for the purposes aforesaid and such costs may on application made to the appropriate Board, by the person entitled, be recovered by the appropriate government in such manner as it deems appropriate.

-- (6) Every Council shall be deemed to be Civil Court for the purposes of (Sections 345, 346 and 348 of the Code of Criminal Procedure, 1973 (2 of 1974). - 16.
-Bar of Jurisdiction of Civil and Labour Courts:
+(6) Every Council shall be deemed to be a civil court for the purposes of (Sections 345, 346 and 348 of the Code of Criminal Procedure, 1973 (2 of 1974).

+16. Bar of jurisdiction of civil and labour courts :
-No Civil or Labour Court shall entertain any

-suit or applications in respect of any matters arising under this Act or the Scheme.
+No civil or labour court shall entertain the suit or application in respect of any matters arising under this Act or the Scheme.

-17. Obstructions:
+17. Obstructions :